 - $45 nonrefundable application fee

-- Brief background information which would help another person get to know you as a unique person
+- Brief background information that would help another person get to know you as a unique person

-- Why you have chosen to pursue an M.A. in Clinical Psychology at this time in your life
+- Why you have chosen to pursue an MFT at this time in your life

-- Why you are applying to Azusa Pacific University for your M.A.
+- Why you are applying to Azusa Pacific University for your MFT

-- The experiences you have had that prepare you for a clinical psychology program
+- The experiences you have had that prepare you for this program

 - Strengths and weaknesses that would affect your performance as a therapist

-Request letters of recommendation to be submitted by professionals who have current knowledge of applicant's academic or clinical ability and potential (e.g., professors, clergy, supervisors, employers)
+- Three letters of recommendation from professionals who have current knowledge of applicant’s academic or clinical ability and potential (e.g., professors, clergy, supervisors, employers)